We Live in an increasingly digital society.

 FROM EXPERTS TO HELP ENSURE THAT YOUR CODING JOURNEY STARTS OUT ON THE RIGHT FOOT:

-Document what every function is, what it is for, why you are including it, and any other specifics that come
+Document what every function is, what it is for, why you are including it, and any other specifics that come to mind.

-regarding your code, but the truth is you will forget.
+but the truth is you will forget.

 Implement version control, as it will help you keep track of changes to your site over time.
-This will give you
+This will give you the

-that completely screws everything up.
+screws everything up.

 Always keep backups.
 Of what, you ask?
-Let’s just put it this way: if it’s something that can be backed up, then
+Let’s just put it this way: if it’s something that can be backed up, then back

 Follow the guides.
 There are a number of tutorials available online to help you get the most out of your frameworks